joahannes/joahannes.github.io/_pages/contact.md

 ###### **Phones (Office)**:

 - 🇧🇷 Brazil: +55 19 3521-0336
-- 🇩🇪 Germany: +49 351 463-39669

 ###### **Address**:

 If we set up an appointment, this will be at:

-- Room 1081
+- Room 96
-- Andreas-Pfitzmann-Bau (APB)
-- Nöthnitzer Str.
-46
-- 01187 Dresden, Germany
+- Institute of Computing
+- Av.
+Albert Einstein, 1251
+- 13083-852 Campinas/SP, Brazil

 ###### **Times of Unavailability**:

-`Considering UTC+2 time zone (Central European Summer Time - CEST)`
+`Considering GMT-3 time zone (Greenwich Mean Time - GMT)`

 Regular Duties (meetings, seminars, ...)

-- Tuesdays: 16-18h
-- Wednesdays: 09-16h
-- Fridays: 16-20h
+- No task scheduled

 Extended Travel (conferences, meetings, ...)

 - No travel scheduled
 <!-- - 25 -- 30 September 2022: IEEE VTC-Fall 2022, London, UK. -->

 Use [Time Converter](https://www.worldtimebuddy.com/) to see my times in your time zone.
-My current location is: `Germany, Dresden`.
+My current location is: `Brazil, Sao Paulo`.

 To organize our meeting efficiently, I’d like to ask you to send me an email at least two days before our appointment.